 With eyelid surgery, medically known as blepharoplasty, you can reduce the appearance of puffiness, bagginess, and signs of age around the eyes for a smoother, more refreshed aesthetic.

 Here at New Eyes, we want to help patients who want to improve the way they look, in addition to the way they see.
 Blepharoplasty surgery can reduce the appearance of puffiness, bagginess, and signs of age around the eyes for a smoother, more refreshed aesthetic.
 This surgery can also remove areas of sagging skin from the upper eyelids that may be affecting your vision.
 This procedure is a very popular treatment that can have a positive effect on your entire facial appearance.

-Please contact New Eyes for more information, or to schedule a consultation with Dr. P. Lloyd Hildebrand, Dr. Helga F. Pizio, or Dr. Roman Fajardo here at our practice.
+Please contact New Eyes for more information, or to schedule a consultation with Dr. P. Lloyd Hildebrand or Dr. Helga F. Pizio here at our practice.

 - Types of Eyelid Surgery